netdata/netdata/src/health/notifications/README.md

 ### Proxy configuration

-If you need to send curl based notifications (pushover, pushbullet, slack, alerta, flock, discord, telegram) via a proxy, you should set these variables to your proxy address:
+If you need to send curl-based notifications (pushover, pushbullet, slack, alerta, flock, discord, telegram) via a proxy, you should set these variables to your proxy address:

 ```text